wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

       Inputs are often represented by the variable :math:`\mathbf{u}`, a column vector with one entry per :term:`input` to the :term:`system`.

    least-squares regression
-      A curve-fitting technique which picks a curve to minimizes the *square* of the error between the fitted curve, and the actual measured data.
+      A curve-fitting technique which picks a curve to minimize the *square* of the error between the fitted curve and the actual measured data.
 See `ordinary least-squares regression <https://en.wikipedia.org/wiki/Linear_regression>`__ on Wikipedia for more info.

    LQR
      Linear-Quadratic Regulator - A feedback control scheme which seeks to operate a system in a "most optimal" or "lowest cost" manner, in the sense of minimizing the square of some "cost function" that represents a combination of system error and control effort.
 This requires an accurate mathematical model of the system being controlled, and function describing the "cost" of any given system state.
 See `LQR <https://en.wikipedia.org/wiki/Linear%E2%80%93quadratic_regulator>`__ on Wikipedia for more info.